 Call the office right away.
 The physician or staff will assist you in how to proceed.

 Inform us of the medications you take when you schedule your exam.
 Most medications can be continued, but we may ask you to hold certain medications such as blood thinners or anti-inflammatory medicines.
 We will discuss this with you during scheduling and send you written instructions on what medicines you can take or should hold.
 If you have any questions about the information, please let us know!

 My letter says I can have clear liquids.
 Does that mean just water?

 Not at all!
 You can drink various clear liquids and we encourage you to drink plenty to avoid nausea and dehydration during your preparation.
-Clear liquids include some soda (such as Sprite or ginger ale), broth, juices (without pulp), coffee or team without creamer, jell-o, sports drinks, etc. Avoid any of these items that are red or purple and make sure you can see through them to ensure they are “clear”.
+Clear liquids include some soda (such as Sprite or Ginger Ale), broth, juices (without pulp), coffee or tea without creamer, jello, sports drinks, etc. Avoid any items that are red or purple, and make sure you can see through them to ensure they are “clear”.